 - How Do I Find Information About Important Course Dates?

-You must be admitted to Northern Virginia Community College before you may register or enroll for distance learning courses.
+You must be admitted to Northern Virginia Community College before you may register or enroll for online learning courses.
 During the process, please verify that the college has your correct mailing address to ensure that you will receive your course enrollment confirmation.
 You may apply online at http://www.nvcc.edu.
 Once you have been admitted, you may register for classes at http://nvcc.my.vccs.edu.
 Instructions for using NOVAConnect, NOVA's student information system, are available online at http://www.nvcc.edu/novaconnect.
 Before registering for courses, please make sure you have satisfied the course prerequisites and understand the required course assignments.
 For assistance with course selection, please contact an ELI counselor.

 If you are planning to complete a certificate or degree at NVCC or are planning to take an English or math course, you must first take the English and math placement tests.
 These tests will help determine your levels in reading, writing and math.
 You may take them at any NVCC testing center after you have been admitted to the College.
 There are online sample questions for review at www.nvcc.edu/annandale/lrc/testing.